rsksmart/RSKIPs/IPs/RSKIP190.md

 ## Security Considerations

-While a dumb wallet cannot validate if the last address of a given chain is actually the active address, the incentive to fool the wallet into using an old address is low, because to profit from it the attacker would need to be in control of the majority of private keys of such old federation address to steal the funds sent.
+While a dumb wallet cannot validate if the last address of a given chain is actually the active address, the incentive to fool the wallet into using an old address is low, because to steal funds the attacker would need to be in control of the majority of private keys of such old federation address.
 This RSKIP also gives an alternate method for Bitcoin wallets to obtain RSK federation address: scanning the Bitcoin blockchain looking for migration transactions.
 This ensures that the wallet has the last address without the need for scanning the RSK blockchain.

 # **Copyright**